barchart/common-js/README.md

 1. Clone the [repository](https://github.com/barchart/barchart-common-js).

-		git clone git@github.com:barchart/barchart-common-js.git
+        > git clone git@github.com:barchart/barchart-common-js.git

 2. Download third-party dependencies

+        > npm install

+## Documentation

+The code is documented with [JSDoc](http://usejsdoc.org/).
+While the output hasn't been committed to source control, you can generate the documentation by using the following commands:

-		npm install
+    > npm install
+    > gulp document

 ## Development

-Gulp is used to check "linting" and run unit tests.
+Gulp is used to check "linting" and run unit tests, as follows:

+    > npm install
+    > gulp lint
+    > gulp test

 ## Consumers